 - And created ledgers to track profitability of both project and business

 Cost management is the principle applications to tells you how all costs and revenue contribute to the completed project’s profitability.
 You should have the capability to produce profit and loss statements for each project.
+An ERP for the Construction Industry helps you keep construction projects within budget.

 Look for These Capabilities in Your ERP